gaojun0816/nativediscloser/README.md

 + this tool is developed based on [Angr](https://angr.io/) framework.
 To avoid the analysis to go too deep into the path of a state, the [`LengthLimiter`](https://docs.angr.io/core-concepts/pathgroups) is set to 500.
 This value can be adjusted by reset the `MAX_LENGTH` value in `jni_interfaces/utils.py`.

 # Output
 For app named *example-app.apk*, by default, a folder named *example-app_result* will be created.
-In this folder, for each *shared library* file in the APK, a counterpart result file will be generated with suffix *\*.result*.
+In this folder, for each *shared library* file in the APK which contains JNI functions invoked by VM code, a counterpart result file will be generated with suffix *\*.result*.
 The result files are CSV files with following fields:
 + invoker_cls: class of **Entry** method
 + invoker_method: name of **Entry** method
 + invoker_signature: signature of **Entry** method